Hello everyone!

 systemctl enable mariadb

-# Perform initial secure configuration
+# Run initial secure configuration

 mysql_secure_installation